haron/grafana-migrator/README.md

 You can change the default `python` and `psql` commands using environment variables.

-Eg: if you want run it using `python2` pointing to a remote postgres database:
+Eg: if you want run it using `python2` and a remote postgres database:

     PYTHON_CMD=python2 \
     PSQL_CMD='psql -h PG_HOST -U PG_USER' \
     ./migrator.sh sqlite_to_postgres.py ./grafana.db .
 2>&1 | tee migration.log

+or use `sudo`:

     PSQL_CMD='sudo -u postgres psql grafana' \
       ./migrator.sh sqlite_to_postgres.py ./grafana.db .
 2>&1 | tee migration.log